 Diagnosing an individual with a mental illness isn’t an easy task.
-Psychiatrists have to go through many steps and make sure to rule out other possible causes before putting a label on what someone is going through.
+Psychiatrists have to go through several steps, making sure to rule out other possible causes, before putting a label on someone’s mental health condition.
 Getting an accurate diagnosis can take weeks, months, or even years.
-It’s a process that combines the process of elimination and seeing what fits best.
+It’s a process that can include some degree of trial-and-error.
 Since there’s no test or definitive way to tell if someone has a mental disorder, psychiatrists have to work extra hard to find the right diagnosis.

 Doctors will begin by evaluating a patient.
 They’ll discuss symptoms the individual is having as well as their medical history.
 If there are any instances of mental illness in the family it should be disclosed to doctors.
 Doctors will first make sure that there is no physical illness that could be causing the symptoms.
 They may run some tests to rule these out.